AngelCampos/Pathifier-Tool-Kit/README.md

 and the stand-alone version of Pathifier, adding a vector for depicting normal samples (See additional notes).

-THe last update of the heatmap adds sample labeling for normal (healthy) vs tumoral samples
+The last update of the heatmap adds sample labeling for normal (healthy) vs tumoral samples

 Output preview (using EXAMPLE_DATA)
 ![alt text][heatmap]

+Powered by package(s): "gplots", "RColorBrewer"

 ---
 ### 3_Curves_4_PDS.R